-The Garden State Guarantee is a financial aid program that will provide up to four semesters of free or reduced tuition and required fees at a four-year, public institution of higher education in New Jersey.
+The Garden State Guarantee is a financial aid program that will provide up to four semesters of free or reduced tuition and mandatory fees at a four-year, public institution of higher education in New Jersey.
 To be eligible, students must be New Jersey residents enrolled full time in their third or fourth years of study.

 This program is a “last dollar” award.
 Therefore, all federal, state, institutional, and private grants/scholarships must be awarded first.
-A student may qualify for Garden State Guarantee funding, based on the Adjusted Gross Income tier, for any gap up to the cost of tuition and required fees.
+A student may qualify for Garden State Guarantee funding, based on the Adjusted Gross Income tier, for any gap up to the cost of tuition and mandatory fees.